slub/data.slub-dresden.de/index.md

 # SLUB LOD API documentation
 The API provided by [data.slub-dresden.de](http://data.slub-dresden.de) for Linked Open Data can be used to process datasets from different sources (K10Plus, SWB), enriched with norm data from multiple authority providers (GND, wikidata, SWB, …).

-There is an [interactive UI](http://data.slub-dresden.de/api) where you can experience the API through an interactive interface and try out some request before coding them.
+There is an [interactive UI](http://data.slub-dresden.de/api) where you can experience the API directly and try out some request with various options before coding them.

 [View API implementation on GitHub](https://github.com/slub/efre-lod-api){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .m r-2 }

+## TL;DR
+[Try the API](http://data.slub-dresden.de/api){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .m r-2 }

 ## Usage